seemasjustintalabat/android_coding_standards/README.md

         "Title of the picture");
 ```
 ### 2.2.16 Write short methods
 When feasible, keep methods small and focused.
 We recognize that long methods are sometimes appropriate, so no hard limit is placed on method length.
-If a method exceeds 40 lines or so, think about whether it can be broken up without harming the structure of the program.
+If a method exceeds __40 lines or so__, think about whether it can be broken up without harming the structure of the program.

 ### 2.2.17 RxJava chains styling